A global collaborative project for the authenticated global heat flow database

 Spread the word and inform your colleagues about this project.
 The more hands and brains, the quicker the global lithospheric research community could benefit from an updated and quality-controlled global database!
 Help us to make this project a success for everyone.
 Talk about the project in social (scientific) media and link to us.

 We organize a 24hrs around the globe virtual live #support session to help researchers get into the #assessment of the global heat flow database.
 During that events you can easily learn about the new data structure and get introduced to converting your heat flow research data toward the new database requirements.
-The first Global Heat Flow Day took place on 22 Feb 2022.
-The next one will be hold on 23 Feb 2023.
-Join our community action to make a difference for geo-scientists around the world who rely on reliable high-quality research data.
+The 3rd Global Heat Flow Day takes place on 22 Feb 2024.
+The next one will be held on 22 Feb 2025.
+Join our community action to make a difference for geoscientists around the world who rely on reliable high-quality research data.